-UNE Puts Rwanda Genocide Memorials On World Heritage List
+Une Puts Rwanda Genocide Memorials On World Heritage List

-Paris: Four memorials to the 1994 genocide in Rwanda of more than 800,000 people, mainly Tutsi, were added to UNESCO's World Heritage list on Wednesday, the UN cultural body said.
+(MENAFN- Gulf Times) Four memorials to the 1994 genocide in Rwanda of more than 800,000 people, mainly Tutsi, were added to Unesco's World Heritage list yesterday, the UN cultural body said.

-The sites at Nyamata, Murambi, Gisozi and Bisesero commemorating the mass killings were "just inscribed on the UNEWorld Heritage list", the organisation posted on X (formerly Twitter).
+The sites at Nyamata, Murambi, Gisozi and Bisesero commemorating the mass killings were“just inscribed on the UneWorld Heritage list”, the organisation posted on X.

 The four sites commemorate the genocide that targeted the Tutsi minority in large part but also moderate Huwho were shot, beaten or hacked to death by Hutu extremists between April and July 1994.